Diomidis Symeonidis

-Diomidis Symeonidis (1908 – 24 April 1981) was a Cypriot footballer, one of the founders of APOEL.
+Diomidis Symeonidis (1908 – 24 April 1981) was a Cypriot footballer, and one of the founders of APOEL.

 Symeonidis was born in 1908 and was, along with his brother Christos, a footballer of Aetos - a local Nicosia club - until 1926 when he met Georgios Poulias.
 The two men founded POEL which evolved into APOEL.
 Symeonidis played for the team he co-founded until 1929 when he transferred to Panathinaikos in the Greek League.
-His career at PAO ended in 1934 due to an injury and Symeonidis returned to Cyprus where he was player/coach for APOEL until 1936.
+His career at PAO ended in 1934 due to an injury and Symeonidis returned to Cyprus where he was player/coach for APOEL and for Enosis Neon Trust.

+He won one greek championship (1930) and one cypriot championship (1935).

-During his career, Symeonidis was capped 5 times by the National Football Team of Greece.
+During his career, Symeonidis was capped 5 times by the Greece national football team.
 He died in 1981 in his late 70s.